nmpowell/carbon-intensity-forecast-tracking/README.md

 - All times are UTC.
 Seconds are ignored.
 - Throughout, I represent the 30-minute time window defined by a "from" and "to" timestamp in the API using just the "from" datetime.
 Thus a forecasted datetime given here represents a 30-minute window beginning at that time.
 - If we query the 48h forecast API at a given time e.g. 18:45, the earliest time window (the 0th entry in the data) begins at the current time rounded down to the nearest half hour, i.e. the "from" timepoint 0 will be 18:30 and represents the window covering the time requested.
 A wrinkle is that if you request 18:30, you'll get the window beginning 18:00, i.e. `(2023-03-10T18:00Z, 2023-03-10T18:30Z]`, so the code here always requests +1 minute from the rounded-down half-hour.
-- Dates don't seem to wrap around years, [31st December - 1st Jan](https://api.carbonintensity.org.uk/regional/intensity/2022-12-31T21:31Z/fw48h).
+- Dates from the API don't seem to wrap around years, [31st December - 1st Jan](https://api.carbonintensity.org.uk/regional/intensity/2022-12-31T21:31Z/fw48h).

 ## Limitations

 - Because Github's Actions runners are shared (and free), the cronjobs aren't 100% reliable.
 Expect occasional missing data.
 - There could be many contributing factors to broad error standard deviation, including missing data (not scraped successfully).
+- Most statistics assume forecasts are independent.
+I do not have access to the models themselves, but I think this is likely not the case: forecasts are probably weighted by prior forecasts.

 ### Actual intensity and generation mix

-To measure regional forecast accuracy it would be preferable to have a retrospective `actual` CI value for each region, but the API only provides this [at the national level](https://api.carbonintensity.org.uk/intensity).
+The "actual" CI values are of course indicative rather than precise measurements.

 From tracking the [pt24h](https://carbon-intensity.github.io/api-definitions/#get-intensity-from-pt24h) data, these "actual" values are sometimes adjusted post-hoc, i.e. several hours after the relevant time window has passed.
 This is because some renewable generation data becomes available after the fact, and NGESO update their numbers.
 We could continue monitoring this, but we have to stop sometime.
 For the purposes of this project, to give an anchor against which to measure forecast accuracy, I choose the "actual" and "final forecast" values as the latest ones accessible up to 24 hours after the start of the time window, from the `pt24h` endpoint.

+To measure regional forecast accuracy it would be preferable to have a retrospective `actual` CI value for each region, but the API only provides this [at the national level](https://api.carbonintensity.org.uk/intensity).

 ## Usage